hertogp/packeteer/README.md

 # Packeteer

-Helper library to make encoding/decoding binaries easier.
+Helper library to make encoding/decoding bitstrings easier.

-When a binary has a fixed layout, [`fixed/2`](`Packeteer.fixed/2`) generates the encode resp. decode function based on a given name and options, which must include a list of [_primitive_](`Packeteer#primitives`) field definitions.
+When a binary has a fixed layout, [`pack/1`](`Packeteer.pack/1`) generates the encode resp. decode function based on a given `specification`, which must include a list of [_primitive_](`Packeteer#primitives`) field definitions.

 ## Fixed fields